PaperPrototype/voxels-unity-course/03 - Voxel Chunk/english.md

 You'll notice we add `using UnityEngine.Rendering` at the top.
 This gives us access to `IndexFormat.UInt32` and we set the meshes indexFormat to use a `UInt32`, which lets us have twice as many vertices in our mesh.

-The IndexFormat decides how many vertices the GPU can "iterate through" (literally).
+The IndexFormat decides how many indices an array of mesh data can have (literally, "Indice" meaning "position in an array" which also happens to limit the number of items we can locate in an array)

 After making those changes and click play, the chunk's mesh should now be fixed!